FrankBotHQ/FrankBot/README.md

 ## Folders and files structure

-- **bot**: Here are the logics of your bots
+- **samples**: Here you can find some implemented examples of bots created for some channels
-- **channels**: Here are all the channels your bot can communicate, like: slack, telegram, discord, facebook and more
+- **channels**: Here are all the channels your bot can communicate, like: WhatsAppWeb.js, Slack, Telegram, discord, facebook, Terminal Console and more
+- **bots**: here are all bot connectors, like: DialogFlow, BotPress, RASA, Api, Json, Database, CSV and more
 - **core**: Here are all the files necessary for the framework to work
 - **logger**: Here are the logging strategies you want to use in your application, like: console, database, api hook etc.
 - **./index.ts:** Here is your boot file with your bot settings